 The United States guest worker visa programs for skilled workers are a flashpoint in the immigration debate.
 Chief among the controversial skilled visa programs are the H-1B and L-1.
 The controversy is not surprising considering that nearly 400,000 guest workers receive work authorization through the H-1B and L-1 visas every year.

 Temporary work visa laws do not have provisions to protect guest workers or American workers.
 Guest workers are paid below market wages, have little bargaining power, and cannot easily switch employers.
 The laws governing skilled worker visas allow for U.S. citizens and permanent residents to be replaced by guest workers.
 Despite increased and well documented abuses of temporary guest worker programs, proponents seek to expand guest worker programs without reforms.

 This fact sheet explores the availability of guest worker visas and programs, provides an overview of the guest worker workforce, and explores the consequences of the programs for foreign and domestic workers.

 What are Guest Worker Visas?

 Guest worker visas, including the H-1B and L-1, allow citizens of foreign countries to temporarily work in the U.S. OPT, while not a visa, grants temporary work authorization for foreign citizens who attend or graduated from a U.S. university.
-Unlike most visas, workers sponsored on H-1B and L-1 visas can be sponsored by their employer for permanent residence in the U.S., but likely less than 10 percent of the H-1B workforce receives sponsorship.[a]

 The H-1B Visa